Istanbul is a one-of-a-kind melting pot of cultures and history bursting with fun and memorable things to do with kids.

 In addition to getting to ride a slice of history, riding the heritage tram is also a great way for kids to experience a slice of everyday life in Istanbul.

-3. Walk (and Climb!)
-Istanbul’s Ancient Land Walls
+Walk Istanbul’s Ancient Land Walls

 Though not as well known as many of Istanbul’s top attractions, exploring the ancient land walls of Istanbul is another one of our favorite activities in the city, offering a totally different angle for kids to experience Istanbul on their visit.

-4. Tour a Fairytale Blue Mosque (Sultanahmet)
+Tour the Fairytale Blue Mosque

-5. Take a Boat Up the Bosphorus to an Ancient Fortress
+Cruise the Bosphorus to an Ancient Fortress

-Taking a boat up the Bosphorus is a fun way to give your kids an overview of Istanbul geography and history while having an unforgettable experience.
+Taking a boat up the Bosphorus is a fun way to give your kids an interactive overview of Istanbul geography and history while having an unforgettable experience.

-6. Adventure for the Senses at the Spice Market
+Adventures for the Senses at the Spice Market

 It wouldn’t be a trip to Istanbul without spices and sweets!